xomril/redAlertStatusChanger/README.md

 npm run start
 ```

+in any case of red alert in your city - the script will change your slack status for 10 minutes

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.